aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

         "body":"{"Items":[],"Count":0,"ScannedCount":0}"
     }

-You can also peform the same test but select `GET` from the *health* resource instead.
+You can also perform the same test but select `GET` from the *health* resource instead.
 You should get something like the following in your browser:

     {